patrodriguez108/bernies-bistro-practice/README.md

 ## Releases
+### Pre-Release:  Review the Code Base
+As mentioned in the *Summary*, the previous developer left some code.
+Review the provided code.
+How was the developer approaching the problem?
+Does this approach make sense?
+Are there things you would do differently?
+Are there things you would keep?

-### Release 0: Find the Edges
+### Release 1: Implement the Minimum Viable Product
+Building on the provided code base, implement the use cases described in the *Summary* and shown in Figure 1.
+Remember, Bernie wants a working application soon, so we need to focus on just these features.

-When the user wants to list all recipes, the program should print something like this to the console:
+To recap how the program works, when users want to list all recipes, the program should display something like Figure 2.
+When users want to see the details for a particular recipe, the program should display something like Figure 3.

 ```
+$ ruby recipe_system.rb list
 111. Kale Burger
 938. Poodle Cake (For your puppy!)
 567. Peanut Butter Coffee Brownie
 ```

-When the user wants to display a single recipe, it should print something like this to the console:
+*Figure 2*.
+Listing all the recipes.

 ```
+$ ruby recipe_system.rb display 111
 Recipe 111 - Kale Burger
 The Kale Burger is one of our best selling dishes!
 It combines the nutritional value of kale with